11 Best Non-Toxic Cookware Brands for a Healthy Kitchen (Tested & Reviewed 2024)

 Similarly, we received many questions on how to make scrambled eggs without them sticking to to a iron pan, so we are trying to help with a trick.
 The key is to keep gently scraping the cooked eggs from the outer circle of the pan to the middle at low heat, before they have a chance to dry and burn, and stick to the seasoning.
 The common mistake is to leave them too long at too high temperature.

-Cheap syntethic-coated non-stick cookware brands offer the best budget option but that’s only a short-term view as they want you to buy a new pan every couple of years, right?
+Cheap syntethic-coated non-stick cookware brands offer the best budget option but that’s only a short-term view as they want you to buy a new pan every year or two, right?
 Once scratched you have a toxic cocktail of chemicals leaching into your food and one of the safest things to do is to dispose of these.

-However, one of the many problems with these non-stick pans is that they are extremely difficult to recycle as they are often made of multiple materials (steel, Teflon coating, plastic handles etc.) These products aren’t designed for disassembly and repair, but just for landfill according to the principles of a linear economy (take – make – waste).
+However, one of the many problems with these non-stick pans is that they are extremely difficult to recycle as they are often made of multiple materials (steel, Teflon coating, plastic handles etc.) These products aren’t designed for disassembly and repair, so they are just piling up in landfills by the millions every year according to the principles of a linear economy (take – make – waste).
 Most recycling companies won’t accept them, so they simply get thrown out with the household waste destined for landfills by the millions every year.
 That is an environmental disaster as the PFAS coating remains in the soil for centuries.

 For example, according to Kitchen Warehouse a staggering 72% of Australians toss their old cookware in general waste bins, which equates to a massive 2.7 million pieces of cookware ending up in landfill each year.
 That’s 7,000 pieces per day.
 To counteract this Kitchen Warehouse has launched The Great Exchange Pan a cookware recycling initiative.